pheymann/paulheymann-website/_drafts/rent-inflation-and-how-to-fight-it.md

 What makes it even more complicated is the fact that there is a distinction between first generation rent controls created during the second world war and newer versions which fall under the class of second generation controls [2].

 ### First generation rent controls
 The first generation is summed up as rent freeze.
-It was introduced in the USA during the war to prevent people taking advantage of families whose members were abroad.
-After the war ended, many areas removed it completely or like Europe enter into the second generation of rent controls.
-[2]
+It was introduced in the USA during the war to prevent people from taking advantage of families who had members abroad.
+After the end of the war, many areas removed the the freeze completely or like Europe enter into the second generation of rent controls [2].

 ### Second generation rent controls
 The second generation is a highly diversified set of restrictions.
 Under its umbrella fall regulations like:
 - rent increase per time unit
 - rent increase per new tenant
-- eviction laws
 - allowed rent differences in a specific area
 - and many more

 And they are location variant meaning one city might decide upon a different set of rules than another.
 Or they have the same rules but with differences in their parameters (How much are you allowed to increase the rent per let's say year?)
 [2].

 That, of course, makes it quite hard to measure how rent controls are performing and thus to quantify if they are beneficiary or not.
-Taking furthermore into account that it is a highly political and emotional topic - it directly affects people's lifes - you can see that finding an object answer is a hard problem [3].
-Additional parameters influence the markets and might skew results:
+Taking furthermore into account that it is a highly political and emotional topic - it directly affects people's lifes - you can see that finding an objective answer is a hard problem [3].
+Additional parameters influencing the markets might also skew results:
 - Marco and local economics: Do we have a recession (macro) or reported a large local company bankruptcy (GM in Detroit)?
 - Local tax structure, especially for properties and land.
 - Real-estate cycles: different estate groups might follow a specific cycle [14].